OWASP/owasp-summit-2017/Working-Sessions/Education/Visit-Bletchley-Park.md

 ### Transport Arrangements:

 A bus has been arranged to take us from the conference center to Bletchley.
-Watch this space for details of pickup location and time.
+Please meet at the reception of 'The Venue' at 1pm and you will be taken to the pick up point.
+This will be a staggered departure process, please be patient while you are allocated a bus seat.

 ### Tickets